 The next step of the algorithm of Ref. \cite{Lee:2014ioa} is the normalization of the matrix residues $R_i(\epsilon)$.
-We want to find the rational transformation which makes all eigenvalues of all matrix residues to be proportional to $\epsilon$.
+We want to find the rational transformation that makes all eigenvalues of all matrix residues to be proportional to $\epsilon$.
 Since the rational transformations do not change the monodromy group, they can only shift the eigenvalues by integer values.
-Therefore, if not all eigenvalues have the form where $n$ is integer, there is no rational transformation which normalizes the matrix residues.
-One might try to extend the class of `allowed' transformations by considering those which are rational in a new variable $y$ connected with $x$ by
+Therefore, if not all eigenvalues have the form

+where $n$ is an integer, there is no rational transformation that normalizes the matrix residues.
+One might try to extend the class of `allowed' transformations by considering those that are rational in a new variable $y$ connected with $x$ by

 where $f(y)$ is some rational function.
 Indeed, such transformations might help.
-We stress that this kind of variable change retains Fuchsian form as can be checked explicitly.
+We stress that this kind of variable change retains Fuchsian form, as can be checked explicitly.